Official Wisconsin Hunter Safety Course Online

 1. Study and pass the online course.

 Study and pass the $24.50 course.
+Hunters over 18 will also pay a $10.00 Wisconsin Department of Natural Resources fee.
 Throughout the Wisconsin Hunter Ed Course, you’ll be tested on what you’ve learned.

-Immediately print out your Online Course Completion Voucher, which you will need to bring with you to the Hunter Internet Field Day.
+If you are under 18 years of age, you’ll immediately print out your proof of online course completion, which you will need to bring with you to the Hunter Internet Field Day.
 You need to locate and sign up for the Hunter Internet Field Day.
 To sign up, go to https://gowild.wi.gov/customers/safetyedclass.

 Remember: Passing the online course does not guarantee you a spot at the Hunter Internet Field Day.